best-trading-indicator-tools/10XReach/README.md

 *   Enhanced to include slight visual adjustments (brightness/contrast) and explicit video bitrate.
 *   Further improved by adding audio re-encoding instead of just copying the audio stream.
 *   Made more user-friendly by adding command-line options for single-file processing and auto-clearing of the output directory.
-*   Added optional background noise mixing for further audio differentiation.
+*   Added optional background noise mixing (automatically detected from `sounds/background_noise.mp3`) for further audio differentiation.
 *   Addressed and fixed bugs, such as an initial gray screen issue caused by a previous speed adjustment filter (which has since been removed).